ecitsolutions/Autotask/README.md

 # Autotask

 This is our first public release of an internal module we have developed.
 We use [Autotask][1], a SaaS software suite for ITSPs and MSPs.
 Autotask has a well documented SOAP API that we use quite extensively for automation.
-The [API Documentation is availble online][2].
+The [API Documentation is available online][2].

 While working with the API we noted that a detailed definition of all entities and fields of entities is available programatically through the API.
 In this module we use this information to generate a dynamic PowerShell module with **intellisense** support in both ISE and Visual Studio Code.
 We also generate inline, comment based help to make working with the API in PowerShell as easy as possible.